Praneshss/Modeling_of_APUF_Compositions/64bit/HalfMillion/LSPUF/README.md

-This folder contains the python modeling code and dataset related to LSPUF
+This folder contains the python modeling code and dataset related to LSPUF 64-bit challenge